 Baton Rouge Lounge

 This lounge was located on the lower deck and had a beautiful Art Nouveau stained glass window behind the stage.
-Cocktails such as a Mark Twain, Mississippi River Water, Huckleberry's Cooler and a Scarlett O'Hara were served here, as well as appetizers such as homemade potato chips.
+Entertainment was provided by The Baton Rouge Music Company and cocktails such as a Mark Twain, Mississippi River Water, Huckleberry's Cooler and a Scarlett O'Hara were served here, as well as appetizers such as homemade potato chips.
 Steve McCollum writes: "I have an item that might be of interest to a lot of people who visited Walt Disney World in the 1970s and 1980s.
 It's not exactly an attraction but more of a 'fixture' that made an impression on my friends and I over the years.
 His name is Denny Zavett and he was a comedian and the leader of 'The Riverboat Rascals'.
 They played for years on the Empress Lilly in the Baton Rouge Lounge.
 He was at Walt Disney World for 18 years!
 I thought he might deserve a mention on the Empress Lilly page.
-I've attached a picture of him and the Baton Rouge Lounge (Circa 1983).
+I've attached a picture of him and the Baton Rouge Lounge (Circa 1983)."

 Back to Disney Village/Marketplace/Downtown Disney